Serving on the Governing Board

 - Up to three further GB members may be co-opted to provide expertise or represent special interests

-- IFLA's Secretary General, who serves as the Board's Secretary, is an ex officio member
+- IFLA's Secretary General serves as the Board's Secretary, but is not a member of the Governing Board.

 The President and President-elect and the elected members of the Board are elected by postal ballot.
 Voting members of IFLA throughout the world are able to take part in these elections.
 The elected members of the Governing Board serve for an initial term of two years and may stand for a further consecutive term of two years.
 The co-opted members may serve for a two year term only.